Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Gentle Yoga Flow

 Once a month, learn foundational yoga postures and breathwork in a gentle vinyasa flow class with instructor Stephanie Wyman.
 Practice moving with breath, correct alignment of postures and sun salutations.
 Mats and props are available; use of props is encouraged.
 Registration recommended.
 Drop-ins welcome.
 This program is designed to be a primer for the weekly Sunset Yoga class.
 No experience necessary; all abilities welcome.
+Please wear comfortable clothes.
+You are encouraged to use props if available.
+Straps, blocks, and blankets are options.
+Music is provided during class. $12/person.

 Guided Nature Journal Workshop Series